 FORREC is based in Toronto’s Liberty Village, one of the city’s most vibrant communities.
 As citizens of this great city and this planet, we believe how we give back says a lot about who we are.
-The FORREC Scholarship Program recognizes educational achievement at seven different schools and, inside FORREC, an exuberant team that we affectionately call the Funraisers helps raise funds for numerous worthy causes.
+Our work in the community is organized by an exuberant team that we affectionately call the Funraisers who help raise funds for numerous worthy causes.

 CP24 CHUM City Christmas Wish

 The CP24 CHUM Christmas Wish program has become one of the largest distributors of toys to children in need in the Greater Toronto Area.
 In 2019, through our Secret Santa program, we released our inner child and gave each other gifts that were then donated.
 FORREC donated 15 heaving bags of toys to the program.